About The Institute

 -

-Marvin B. Haiman
+Marvin (Ben) Haiman

-Visiting Fellow and Research Scholar, Rutger’s University, former Chief of Staff, Metropolitan Police Department, Washington, DC
+Executive Director and Assistant Professor, Center for Public Safety and Justice, University of Virginia (VA), former Fellow and Research Scholar, Rutger’s University, former Chief of Staff, Metropolitan Police Department, Washington, DC

 -